mykola-zalizniak/BotBrowser/VALIDATION.md

 ## 📊 Research Results

 > ⚠️ **Authorization & Compliance:** All research validation occurs in authorized test environments with explicit approval.
-Not intended for unauthorized access or production system testing.
+This research prevents fingerprint collection for privacy, not unauthorized access.
 All validation was conducted with proper authorization agreements.
 >
 > ⚠️ **Synthetic Data:** All tests use synthetic or non-existent data (random usernames, invalid identifiers).
-No real user data or valid credentials are involved in any validation.
+No real user data, credentials, or tracking information is collected in validation.
 >
 > ⚠️ **Service Provider Testing:** Tests involving financial services or branded platforms execute only against authorized demo environments or documented test endpoints.
 Production validation requires written authorization from the service provider.
 >